 Memorial Day Weekend Party Recipes

 It’s Memorial Day Weekend, and it’s time to celebrate this day of remembrance with friends, family, and food!
 Here’s what’s on my menu.
 Give these delicious, Phase 3 recipes a try for your weekend festivities.
-Enjoy!
+Have a safe and healthy holiday weekend!

 Serves 6 | Prep time: 35 minutes | Total time: 35 minutes